GoldenGnu/dokuwiki-plugin-evesso/README.md

 #### Disable login with email (Optional)

 :warning:
-This have the potential you permantly lock you out of the wiki.
+This have the potential to you permantly lock you out of the wiki.
 It is a good idea [backup the wiki](https://www.dokuwiki.org/faq:backup) before you continue.

 1. Open the wiki in your browser